monerium/smart-contracts/docs/deployment.md

 forge script script/deploy.s.sol:All --rpc-url $RPC_URL --broadcast --etherscan-api-key $ETHERSCAN_API_KEY --verify -vvvv

 ```

+> for local deployment, the etherscan-api-key flag is unnecessary.

 #### Deploying individual Tokens
 To deploy each token individually, with each its own implementation contract, use the corresponding commands: